yenniejun/covid-texting-service/README.md

 I tried out several different coronavirus API endpoints and scraping different sites myself.
 Of all of these, I found that the Bing API provided the most accurate, up-to-date, and easiest-to-use stats.

+To ensure I do not get throttled, I am pulling every 30 minutes (1800 seconds).

 # Getting Started